We are on facebook

 Welcome to the Benefice of the Lavingtons, Cheverells & Easterton.

-During this period of lockdown, when the church buildings are closed, we will be holding a Sunday service via zoom at 10am every Sunday.
+For the time being we are holding a Sunday service via Zoom at 10am every Sunday.
 This short service will be followed by a time of small group fellowship.

 We are five church communities in the villages of

 Please continue to pray for Marion, the ministry team and the churchwardens as they work together in our local communities.

 1. How did you see yourself before Covid hit?